-FIG. 4. $\omega\tau$ as a function of the dimensionless density, φ , in logarithmic scale.
-The points are the simulation results, the solid line is the theoretical prediction for τ as defined above (13) and the dashed line is the linear fitting of the simulation results.
+FIG. 4. $\omega \tau$ as a function of the dimensionless density, φ , in logarithmic scale.
+The points are the simulation results, the solid line is the theoretical prediction for τ as defined above (13), and the dashed line is the linear fitting of the simulation results.

+(as above, the error bars are not plotted), the solid line is the theoretical prediction and the dashed line is the linear fitting of the simulation results with slope -1.53 ± 0.02 , in perfect agreement with the theoretical prediction for d=2, $\tau \sim \phi^{-3/2}$.
+The quotient between the theoretical and measured relaxation times is of the order of 1.5, indicating that, although the density dependence is perfectly captured by the theory, there are other not considered ingredients that "renormalize" the amplitude of $\phi^{-3/2}$.
 The only approximation made in the theory has been to take for the hydrodynamic fields the corresponding ones of the breather state.
 It seems that it is perfectly valid to first order in φ (the frequency Ω fits the theoretical prediction), but it fails beyond first order.
 Yet, the agreement is satisfactory taking into account the simplicity of the theory.

-In conclusion, treading in Boltzmann's footsteps, we have recovered that an isolated low-density system confined in a harmonic trap generically evolves towards a time-dependent breathing mode.
-Such a solution however cannot be eternal: it holds in a finite time-window, all the larger as the system is more dilute, and we could characterize the ultimate fate of a breather.
+In conclusion, treading in Boltzmann's footsteps, we have recovered that an isolated low-density system confined in a harmonic trap generically evolves toward a timedependent breathing mode.
+Such a solution, however, cannot be eternal: it holds in a finite time window, all the larger as the system is more dilute, and we could characterize the ultimate fate of a breather.
 Under an original dissipation mechanism that is insensitive to usual shear viscous forces, but involves dilatational dissipation, the system reaches asymptotically thermal equilibrium, as expected.
-The key player is the bulk viscosity, that is minute compared to the shear viscosity for dilute systems: neglecting it allows to recover Boltzmann's results in a convenient fashion; yet, it rules the long-time dynamics.
+The key player is the bulk viscosity, which is minute compared to the shear viscosity for dilute systems: neglecting it allows one to recover Boltzmann's results in a convenient fashion; yet, it rules the long-time dynamics.
 This dissipation mechanism, which operates as consequence of the breathing mode spherical symmetry, is unique and provides a platform for measuring the elusive bulk viscosity.

-This research was supported by grant ProyExcel-00505 funded by Junta de Andalucía, and grant PID2021-126348N funded by MCIN/AEI/10.13039/501100011033 and "ERDF A way of making Europe" and by the 'Agence Nationale de la Recherche' grant No. ANR-18-CE30-0013.
+This research was supported by grant ProyExcel-00505 funded by Junta de Andalucía, and Grant No. PID2021-126348N funded by MCIN/AEI/10.13039/501100011033 and "ERDF A way of making Europe" and by the "Agence Nationale de la Recherche" Grant No. ANR-18-CE30-0013.